Menu Close

 Treatment

-Schizophrenia is usually addressed through a mix of therapy and medication that suits the individual’s unique requirements/needs.
+Schizophrenia is typically managed through a combination of therapy and medication tailored to each individual’s unique needs.

 Antipsychotic Medication